xapi-project/xapi-project.github.io/devguide/howtos/add-function.md

 can be performed on a host.

 In order to add a function to the API, we need to add a message to an existing class.
-This entails adding a function in `idl/datamodel.ml` to describe the new message and adding it to the class's list of messages.
+This entails adding a function in `idl/datamodel.ml` or one of the other datamodel files to describe the new message and adding it to the class's list of messages.
+In this example, we are adding to `idl/datamodel_host.ml`.

 The function to describe the new message will look something like the following: